interlay/interbtc-spec/btcrelay-spec/docs/source/intro/bitcoin.rst

 Transactions
 ~~~~~~~~~~~~

-A transaction is broadcasted in a serialized bute format (also called raw format).
+A transaction is broadcasted in a serialized byte format (also called raw format).
 It consists of a variable size of bytes and has the following `format <https://bitcoin.org/en/developer-reference#raw-transaction-format>`_.

 =====  ======================  =========  ==================================
 Bytes  Parameter               Type       Description